Cooked fruit with spices is a light, delicious meal or dessert that may be especially appealing during the cooler months.

 - Combine all ingredients in a stainless steel pot.
 Add water to cover the pears by half.
 Cook over a low heat for 30 to 40 minutes or until the juice becomes like a syrup.

-Options: Use organic apple juice instead of water (and not organic brown sugar).
+Options: Use organic apple juice instead of water (omitting the brown sugar).
 Serve on a platter or in a bowl and garnish with mint leaves.

 © 1999, 2021 Maharishi AyurVeda Products International, Inc. (MAPI).
 All Rights Reserved.
 MAPI does not provide medical advice, diagnosis or treatment.
 These statements have not been evaluated by the Food and Drug Administration.
 Products are not intended to diagnose, treat, cure or prevent any disease.
 See additional information.